Cams-Plan/BasketNow-React-App/step-by-step.md

 Okay, Now I'm ready to do more work.
 I plan to sort out the navigation bar and work on the data portion of things. e.g. Using redux OR useContext

-So I just refactored my code from *'Training History'* to *'MY Locker Room'*.
-My reasoning for this is because I'm planning ahead for future features.
-It would be better to have A whole page with personal details. e.g. training history